 To demonstrate how simple and cheap a solar outdoor shower is to set up, we will walk you through the construction of one of a common example.

 Anyone that has opened up their garden hose in the middle of a hot sunny day will be able to answer that question straight off.
 The first couple of seconds worth of water flow out of the hose is hot, very hot.
 In fact, it’s often as hot, if not hotter, than the feed from any electric water heater.

 And such are the wonders of solar water heating and the core principle of solar showers.
-Water is held in a closed container and left in the sun on a hot day for a few hours to heat naturally through solar radiation.
+Water is held in a closed container and sun heated on a hot day for a few hours to heat naturally through solar radiation.

 When you need to shower, the water is forced by gravity, air, water pressure out of the container, and boom, piping hot shower water anywhere at zero cost.